smartdevicelink/rpc_spec/README.md

 ### PutFile
 Message Type: **request**

-Used to push a binary data onto the SYNC module from a mobile device, such as icons and album art
+Used to push a binary data onto the module from a mobile device, such as icons and album art
-            Not supported on first generation SYNC vehicles.
+            Not supported on first generation of SDL enabled modules.
             Binary data is in binary part of hybrid msg.